-Once you deal with the division of debts and property, spousal support may come into play.
+Once you deal with the division of debts and property, then spousal support may come into play.
 This is most common when one spouse has additional needs, or there’s an imbalance in the settlement.
 If spousal support factors into your settlement, it will likely be one of your biggest post-divorce expenditures.

-But if each spouse can maintain a lifestyle similar to during the marriage, it may not show up.
-When a substantial gap in earning potential exists, health issues impact employment, or other factors arise, it may.
+The general idea is for each party to depart on a relatively equal footing.
+When a substantial gap in earning potential exists, health issues impact employment, or other elements arise, it may.

 Types Of Spousal Support In California

-Temporary Spousal Support
+Temporary (Short Term) Support

 As the name implies, temporary spousal support provides financial support for a limited duration.
 The “temporary” designation comes into play as these payments are designed to ensure stability to the lower-earning spouse during the divorce process.

-Permanent (Long Term) Spousal Support
+Permanent (Long Term) Support

 The “permanent” label is something of a misnomer.
 Such awards rarely continue indefinitely.
 How long depends on a number of factors, like the level of need, the length of the marriage, and more.
 When it does continue indefinitely, it’s usually because of disability and inability to work.

 If your marriage lasted longer than 10 years, things become more permanent.
 The court must order indefinite support until one party dies, one party marries, or the court rules otherwise.
 Only by reaching an out-of-court settlement can you avoid this.

-How Are Payments Calculated In California?
+How Are Payments Calculated?